 The kohanim are the descendants of Aaron, chosen by G-d at the time of the incident with the Golden Calf to perform certain sacred work, particularly in connection with the animal sacrifices and the rituals related to the Temple.
 After the destruction of the Temple, the role of the kohanim diminished significantly in favor of the rabbis; however, we continue to keep track of kohein lineage.
 DNA research supports their claims: a study published in Nature in June 1997 shows that self-identified kohanim in three countries have common elements in the Y-chromosome, indicating that they all have a common male ancestor.
 For more information about this and other recent genetic studies, see The Cohanim/DNA Connection at Aish.com.

 Kohanim are given the first aliyah on Shabbat (i.e., the first opportunity to recite a blessing over the Torah reading), which is considered an honor.
-They are also required to recite a blessing over the congregation at certain times of the year.
+They also traditionally recite a blessing over the congregation each Shabbat or at certain times of the year.

 The term "Kohein" is the source of the common Jewish surname "Cohen," but not all Cohens are koheins and not all koheins are Cohens.
 "Katz" is also a common surname for a kohein (it is an acronym of "kohein tzaddik," that is, "righteous priest"), but not all Katzes are koheins.

 The entire tribe of Levi was set aside to perform certain duties in connection with the Temple.
 As with the Kohanim, their importance was drastically diminished with the destruction of the Temple, but we continue to keep track of their lineage.
 Levites are given the second aliyah on Shabbat (i.e., the second opportunity to recite a blessing over the Torah reading), which is considered an honor.
-The common Jewish surnames "Levin" and "Levine" are derived from the tribal name "Levi," but not all Levins or Levines are Levites and not all Levites have surnames that suggest the tribal affiliation.
+The common Jewish surnames "Levin," "Levine" and "Levitt" are derived from the tribal name "Levi," but not all people with these names are Levites and not all Levites have surnames that suggest the tribal affiliation.